young-developer/enplayer/README.md

 # EN Player
-EN Player - A Simple Video Player a player which plays all formats video (based on VLC player) and helps users to watch videos in english with subtitles and understand each word and sentence.
+EN Player - A Simple Video Player a player which plays all formats video (based on VLC player) and helps user to watch videos in english with subtitles and understand each word and sentence.
 ___
 #### For developers
 ###### YouTrack - https://enplayer.myjetbrains.com